 The BSR is fully equipped for biospecimen collection, processing and distribution, and thus, the BSR adheres to the NCI Best Practices for Biospecimen Resources and has developed Standard Operating Procedures to govern these processes.

 Learn more about how patients can donate to the biospecimen bank.

-All specimens will be linked to comprehensive clinical databases supported by the Biostatistics and Informatics Shared Resource.
+All specimens are linked to comprehensive clinical databases supported by the Biostatistics and Informatics Shared Resouce.

 Andrew K. Godwin, Ph.D.